balsam-alcf/aps-balsam/README.md

 . balsamactivate /path/to/testdb
 ```

+You will want to configure the queue policy in ~/.balsam/theta_policy.ini.
+For this demo, set `submit-jobs = off` for the debug queue, and
+`submit-jobs = on` for the default queue.
+Also, set `max-queued = 1`.
+Then, stand up the balsam service with `balsam service`.
+It will be logging to
+a service log file in the log/ subdirectory.

 ## Populate DB with Apps
 Now, grab an AlignTK build, configure the init-xray-apps script to point at them,
 and run it to register the AlignTK  apps with the current DB.